AHartNtkn/AHartNtkn.github.io/_posts/2000-01-01-My-(Mis)Adventures-with-Algorithmic-Machine-Learning.md

 <a name="heading3"></a>
 ## Block Decomposition

-In the section on BDM (Block Decomposition Method), the authors keeps calling things "tensors", but it never explains what a tensor is.
+In the section on BDM (Block Decomposition Method), the authors keep calling things "tensors", but it never explains what a tensor is.
 It definitely isn't in the ordinary mathematical sense since the only things described as tensors are just binary strings.
 The [original paper on BDM](https://arxiv.org/abs/1609.00110) talks about compressing tensors and vectors.
 However, neither of those two things are actually compressed in that paper.
 Instead, it seems like the authors think that any list is a vector and any list-of-lists is a tensor, which is what they actually compress.
 It's annoying when authors abuse terminology like this; it's just confusing.
 From that, I think "tensor" just means a 2-dimensional array of bits.
 Just call them arrays if that's what they are!
 This is a CS paper, after all.

 I have a suspicion that the segment on block decomposition was copy-pasted from somewhere else without any copyediting.
 Tensors aren't mentioned outside the section on BDM.